AlgoPHS/st-201617-space-balls/README.md

 The data structure we use is the quad-ST-tree, the node has a planet, and its corresponding square representing 2d space.
 The root node represents the whole plane, with children splitting it up evenly into 4 squares.
-The symbol table works well, bc we need to store 2 different objects and build a data structure.
-We chose this program because Brendan is a space fanatic and also an oppressive dictator that wouldn't let Chris do the smooth zoom.
+The symbol table is utilized as the key stores a square plane where each node value is a planet body in itself.
+We chose this program because Brendan is a space fanatic.

 ENJOY